Quramy/tsuquyomi/README.md

 And type `<C-t>` , Tsuquyomi moves the cursor to the location where the last `<C-]>` was typed.

+#### Type Definition
+`:TsuTypeDefinition` command is similar to `:TsuDefinition`. `:TsuTypeDefinition` navigates to the location where the type of the symbol under the cursor is defined.

 #### References
 Type `<C-^>` in normal mode or visual mode, Tsuquyomi shows a list of location where the symbol under the cursor is referenced.

 Alternatively, call the Ex command `:TsuReferences`.

+If you want where an interface is implemented, use `:TsuImplementation`.

 #### Keyword search
 Call the Ex command `:TsuSearch {keyword}` to get the list of locations which contain the keyword.
 This command searches the keyword from opened or referenced files in your project.